pghvlaans/sbotools/man/post-release/sbotools.1.md

 Upgrade previously-installed SlackBuilds.

+[sbotool(1)](sbotool.1.md) is a meta-tool providing a TUI based on **dialog(1)**.
+Most **sbotools** operations can be accomplished through this series of dynamic menus, though calling the commands individually from the command line provides superior efficiency and fine-tuned option control.

 By default, [sboinstall(1)](sboinstall.1.md) and [sboupgrade(1)](sboupgrade.1.md) give prompts before adding items to the build queue.
 These scripts have a **\--batch** flag available for non-interactive building with dependency resolution.